 With that in mind, let’s take a closer look at the Blix Packa Genie cargo bike, and the benefits of ebikes in general.

 Marc with his Blix Packa Genie cargo ebike at Sunshine Key RV Resort, Florida

 How we use our ebikes and which ones have we tried?

 It is worth noting that over the past 4 years, in addition to Julie’s first electric folding bike, we have ridden many other brands and types of e-bikes.
 We have test ridden Lectric, Rad Power, e-joe bikes, plus a few other lesser known brands.
-While others may be happy enough with their bikes, we have to say that having had the chance to ride these other brands made us even happier with our choice of Blix bikes – again!
+Others may be happy enough with those bikes.
+But, we have to say that having had the chance to ride those other brands made us even happier with our choice of Blix bikes – again!

 Quick Links to sections of this post: